Northern State Parkway: Wheatley Hills opposition

-Designs for the Long Island Parkway system were first brought up in 1925 by Robert Moses, the chairman of the Long Island State Park Commission (LISPC).
-This new parkway, designated as the "North Parkway", was a scenic roadway through Wheatley Hills, which was congested during the holiday seasons.
+Designs for the Long Island Parkway system were first brought up in 1925 by Long Island State Park Commission chairman Robert Moses.
+These designs included a new highway, designated as the "North Parkway"; this new highway was to be a scenic roadway through Wheatley Hills, which was congested during the holiday seasons.
 Almost immediately, several wealthy residents of the neighborhood wanted the parkway realigned out of their neighborhood.
 The residents suggested that the North Parkway would damage home values through the Wheatley Hills area, a more centered parkway, designated the "Middle Parkway" would be better to develop, since most of the right-of-way would be along "wasted lands".
 The new parkway would soon reach the North Shore and Smithtown and would eventually improve the land along it.

 Although they opposed the project, the committee developed by Wheatley Hills admitted that local property owners should ignore the case for the good of the general public.
 On March 6, 1925, the State of New York approved that the land for parks and parkways would not require the consent of the State Land Board, which would help Moses and the commission get land and start clearing the opposition of Wheatley Hills.
 On May 8, the LISPC held a public announcement of the system for parkways through Long Island, including a Northern State Parkway, connecting from Nassau Boulevard, and the Southern State Parkway, a new parkway from Central Avenue in Valley Stream.
 Both roads would have 160 ft right-of-way.
 The decision to expand the system was brought up by Governor Alfred E. Smith; the roads coming out of Queens are not capable of handling traffic from New York City.